amhoesk/body-fat-estimation/README.md

 # Data Exploration

+Because missing or invalid data have been multiply imputed, the DXX_D data release file contains 5 records for each survey participant who was interviewed and examined.
+Only 1 record was used in calculating sample sizes.
+However, all 5 records was used in analyses in order to obtain more accurate variance estimates.
+The records for some survey participants, such as pregnant females, were blank as pregnant females were not eligible for the DXA scan.
+DXA scans were administered to eligible survey participants aged 8-69.
+Only individuals were all of their data were valid and none were imputed, were selected.

 ## List of independent and dependent variables

 Dependent variables only reported for the left side of body